CAE is a viral infection that can cause encephalitis in kids, chronic joint disease as well as "hard udders" in adults.

 This disease is a fatal gastrointestinal disease that was originally found in a dairy cow in the late 1800's.
 This disease affects animals that are ruminants like cows, sheep, goats, bison and antelope.

-The Johne's infection happens in the first few months of an animal’s life but the animal may remain healthy for a long time.
+The Johne's infection spreads from adult goats to kids.
+The Johne's disease happens when a young animal swallows infected water, milk or feed of infected animals, usually in the first few months of an animal’s life but the animal may remain healthy for a long time.
 The symptoms of this horrible disease may not show up for months to even years later.

 Johne's is contagious.
 This disease can spread from one animal to another.